Theatre/Performance Art

 The first person perspective of a 24-year-old girl diagnosed with cancer, dealing with all the normal stuff: online dating, finding love, going bald, making awkward YouTube videos and ... oh, you know, trying not to die or whatever.

-"Barrett's brazen and self-deprecating narration... leaves you in awe of her boundless wit, strength, candor and lust for life."
+- "Barrett's brazen and self-deprecating narration... leaves you in awe of her boundless wit, strength, candor and lust for life."

--Willamette Week, Favorite Moments From Fertile Ground
+Favorite Moments of Fertile Ground

 Rae’s life is forced into a standstill when she is diagnosed with cancer during her senior year in high school.
 Confined to the hospital, she faces a fraught relationship with her sister, a failed romance, and feelings of isolation in a hyper-connected, digital world.

 2 hours.
-Cast of 8-30+

-A Civil War Era romantic comedy inspired by real columns from the city's most popular weekly newspaper: The Golden Era.
-It's 1863.
 A peculiar young woman enters the Lick House Hotel Saloon, looking for a job as a journalist.
 What she finds is a new side of herself she didn't know she had, and a chance at a life she didn't know she wanted.
 Battles rage between North and South, between rival publishing companies, and between the inclinations of her own heart.

 Currently being adapted for the NYTimes recommended "Storybound" Podcast

-60-minute 1-woman show.
+60-minute 1-person show.

 "Nick Bradley Might Be an Alcoholic" - 2010 - Writer / Director / Producer